Switching languages: Funky PY

 Finally we get to the most interesting part => classes!
 This part brings some little surprises, but after initial disbelief, I found it as quite simplistic and smart:

-• class body is indented as everything in Python
+- class body is indented as everything in Python

-• no constructor, __init__function instead
+- no constructor,

-• no this, instead every function has self variable as the first argument.
+variable as the first argument.
 If function will be called for some instance - self will receive reference to that instance.
-Otherwise - if function was called statically, self will be None
+Otherwise - if function was called statically, self will be None - No actual class members definition, only initial assignment in

 import math